stuh84/ccie-rs-notes/eigrp-shortnotes.md

 Rules are: -

-* Passive if distance change means neighbour providing least CD doesnt meet FC
+* Passive if distance change means neighbor providing least CD doesnt meet FC
 * If successor query fails to meet FC, enter A3.
 Queries sent, wait for replies.
 If no further distance increase while waiting, get last reply, go active.
 Change FD, choose new S
-* If distance change from update, int metric, or neighbour loss, and neighbour distance fails FC, A1.
+* If distance change from update, int metric, or neighbor loss, and neighbor distance fails FC, A1.
 Queries sent.
 If no distance increase or queries from S, back to passive
 * If during A3 or A1, distance increase from something other than successors query, another change occured.
 As this cant be adv out, other routers may not know.
 State from A3 to A2, or A1 to A0.
 When last reply arrives, check least CD passes DC, using FD set when active.
 If FC passes, passive again.
 If not, return to previous state, another diff comp
 * If during A1 or A0, a query from successor rx'd, another changed occured.
 State changes to A2, proceeds as above